 Things seem to be changing at a lightening pace now and it’s making my head explode.
 Too much for an over-thinker like me to think about.
 Gotta slow down and literally catch my breath.

 So my 3rd hospitalization and 5th intubation in just the first 4 months of this year, seems to have caught the attention of more and more of the medical center’s Pulmonologists.
-They’re perplexed over the rise in the number of exacerbations Ive been having recently are trying to find ways to fix it.
+They’re perplexed over the rise in the number of exacerbations Ive been having recently and are trying to find ways to fix it.

 Because I don’t always display typical asthma symptoms when I flare, some of my lung doctors even think that my disease might be more akin to a type of obstructive bronchiolitis, in which the small airways become scarred an narrowed, than that of simple asthma.
 There’s no question that I have asthma, but it seems to have morphed into something much more complicated, making it difficult to identify and treat.